wp-plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.4.43(02-06-2015) =
+* Improvement - Front-End publiher conflict with third-party plugins and themes.
+Check details here http://usersultra.com/support/forums/topic/category-drop-down-bug/
+* Improvement - New Country Flags were added to the plugin.
+Now, they look much more moder with flat style.

 = 1.4.42(02-05-2015) =
 * Improvement - New tweaks for the WP Avatar feature.
 This is a new feature and we want to make sure it works well for you guys.
 We have tweaked the coding once again this day.
 Check details here https://wordpress.org/support/topic/add-profile-picture-in-theme-my-login?replies=8